John Palmer (postal innovator): Later life

 After a series of controversies, he was effectively dismissed in 1792, but the following year Pitt granted him a government pension of £3,000 a year.
-However, Palmer continued to press his claim for the much greater sum to which he believed he was entitled, and eventually in 1813 (long after Pitt's death) a parliamentary bill was passed to grant him the sum of £50,000.
+However, Palmer continued to press his claim for the much greater sum to which he believed he was entitled, and eventually in 1813 (long after Pitt's death) an act of Parliament, the Grant of John Palmer, Esquire (Post Office Services) Act 1813 (53 Geo.
+3. c.
+157), was passed to grant him the additional sum of £50,000.

 The institution of mail coaches permanently revolutionised the British postal service, and Palmer was widely honoured for it, being presented with the freedom of numerous towns and cities.
-In Bath he was particularly cherished, becoming Mayor in 1796 and again in 1809, and sitting as Member of Parliament (MP) for the city from 1801 to 1808.
+In Bath he was particularly cherished, becoming mayor in 1796 and again in 1809, and sitting as Member of Parliament (MP) for the city from 1801 to 1808.
 Such was his influence with the Common Council of Bath (which in those days had the exclusive right to vote for the city's MPs) that he was able to stand down from Parliament in 1808 in the knowledge that his son Charles would be elected in his place.

 He died at Brighton in 1818, and was buried in the Abbey Church at Bath.